rybakit/phive-queue/README.md

 }
 ```

-And run these two commands to install it:
+Then run these two commands to install it:

 ``` bash
 $ curl -s http://getcomposer.org/installer | php